Woody: This is the perfect time to panic! I'm lost, Andy is gone, they're going to move from their house in two days, and it's all your fault!

 Tanya: Okay, just for a second.

-- In the Airplane pilots sketch from 'How To Irritate People' (made by many of the later members of Monty Python), pilots make the passengers panic just by telling them not to.
+- In the Airplane Pilots sketch from 'How To Irritate People' (made by many of the later members of Monty Python), pilots make the passengers panic just by telling them not to, and giving Suspiciously Specific Denials.

-- The beginning of a Python show takes place in an airplane cockpit where the pilot (Michael Palin) tells his passengers that they are now flying over Glasgow and there is no need to panic.
+- The beginning of a Python show takes place in an airplane cockpit where the pilot (Michael Palin) tells his passengers that they are on the flight to Glasgow and there is no need to panic.

 - A Running Gag on Dad's Army is that Corporal Jones will, whenever he begins to panic, shout "Don't panic!" at the rest of the cast.